Project Management for Land-based Industries

 Core ideas you must understand for this topic

-• Conservation legislation: key UK laws like the Wildlife and Countryside Act 1981, the Conservation of Habitats and Species Regulations 2017, and international agreements like CITES.
+• Conservation legislation: key UK and international laws such as the Wildlife and Countryside Act 1981, the Conservation of Habitats and Species Regulations 2017, and the Convention on Biological Diversity.

 Learning Objectives